rswag/rswag/README.md

     RAILS_ENV=test rails rswag
     ```

+    Rswag is actually an Rspec formatter, so if you want to autogenerate the JSON file every time you run your tests, you can specify it in your command line or `.rspec` file:
+    ```
+    --format Rswag::Specs::SwaggerFormatter
+    ```

 5. Spin up your app and check out the awesome, auto-generated docs at _/api-docs_!

 ## The rspec DSL ##